kajott/CompoKit/README.md

 - Most programs and their configuration files are contained in a single directory, `bin`.
 - As far as possible, the programs are set up in a "portable" mode that eliminates or minimizes interference with possible pre-existing system-wide installations of the same programs.
+- Where applicable, the tools are preconfigured for use in compos.
+For example, images and videos open in fullscreen mode, and media files don't start playback until a key has been pressed (so that the video source for the bigscreen can be switched in the meantime).
 - All tools are automatically downloaded and unpacked using a PowerShell script.
 No special software needs to be pre-installed.
+  - This script, `setup.ps1` (and its batch wrapper, `setup.cmd`) works like a small package manager, including "`-reconfigure`" and "`-reinstall`" options.
 - The script `setpath.cmd` can be used to add CompoKit's `bin` directory to the `PATH` in command-line sessions.
+- Contains a script (`play_shuffled.cmd`) to generate shuffled playlists of whole directories and play them back, using the [Balanced Shuffle](https://keyj.emphy.de/balanced-shuffle/) algorithm.
 - Contains a tool to control Lightware and Extron DVI/HDMI crossbar switches ("matrices") with macro support, running on e.g. a Raspberry Pi with a numeric keypad: [dvi_matrix_control](src/dvi_matrix_control)

 ## Installation

 Just run `scripts/setup.cmd`.
-This will download and unpack everything.
+This will download and unpack all essential programs (except FFmpeg and youtube-dl) into the `bin` directory.

-You may also have a look at `scripts/setup.ps1` before and update the version-dependent download URLs to the newest releases of the various programs, if you like.
+You may also have a look at `scripts/setup.ps1` before and update the version-dependent download URLs to the newest releases of the various programs.

+To get all the music files (i.e. populate the `music` directory with all the stuff listed in `music/download.txt`), run `scripts/download_music.cmd`.

 ## Special Configuration Options